Skip to content

 3. Dual-Mode Operation (Dry-Run vs. Apply)

-The script accepts command-line arguments to either simulate the deletion (--dry-run
+The script accepts command-line arguments to either simulate the deletion (--dry-run) or actually execute it (--apply).

 This dual-mode approach provides safety by allowing you to verify the impact before performing any destructive actions.
 It’s a valuable feature for administrators who need to test scripts in production-like environments first.